karimo255/raspC/README.md

-# Ras9C
+# Description

-Ras9C is a monitoring tool for the Raspberry Pi based on websockets
+RaspC is a monitoring tool for the Raspberry Pi based on websockets

 # features
 	-realtime ( websockets )